danielashrafk/dan-flix/README.md

 # Dan-Flix
 A mobile movie app that shows the latest and upcoming movies at the cinema at the current time.
-Developed using Expo, React Native and The Movie DB's API.
+Developed using TypeScript, Expo, React Native and The Movie DB's API.

 <p align="center">